contentful/experience-builder/packages/test-app/README.md

 If you want to subscribe to live changes in other modules of this repository, go to the respective module folder and run `npm run build -- --watch`.

+Please note that changes in `visual-editor` will be reflected at runtime by also rebuilding the `experience-builder-sdk` everytime as it lazy loads this dependency.

 ## Config

 The app reads several environment variables to configure its behavior: